 Melt the butter in a non-stick large skillet over medium-high heat.
 Add the mushrooms, onions, salt, and pepper and sauté them for 10 to 15 minutes or until the mushrooms have released their moisture.
 Add the garlic and cook it with the mushrooms and onions for a minute or so.

 Sprinkle the flour over the top of the mushrooms and stir to coat them.
 Add the white wine and stir.
 As it simmers, scrape up all of the browned bits off the bottom of the pan.

 Add the beef stock and mustard.
 Stir and then add the meatballs.
 Cover the pan and adjust the heat to medium.
 Simmer the meatballs for ten minutes or until they are warmed through.

 Uncover the pan and take it off the heat.
 Add the sour cream and stir to combine.
-Serve the meatball stroganoff with noodles or rice.
+Serve the meatball stroganoff with noodles, mashed potatoes, or rice.
 Garnish with chopped parsley or chives.

 You can skip chopping the onion and use two cups of frozen chopped onions – a shortcut I am happy to take.

 Leftovers will keep in the refrigerator for three to four days.
 The sauce may thicken up – you can thin it with a little beef stock or even some water.

 Cooking for kids?
 You can omit the wine and use beef broth instead.